Sunday, May 18, 2025

 Room: TBD

 This session will describe the modalities and protocols deployed for those in which significant post-operative pain can be anticipated and/or the patient has or is at risk for maladaptive pain.
-These include but are not limited to are patients that have significant tissue trauma, are already in pain, and have chronic inflammation and/or nerve injury present.
+These include but, are not limited to, patients with significant tissue trauma, are already in pain, and have chronic inflammation and/or nerve injury present.
 Examples include but not limited to: large soft tissue resection, trauma repair; laparotomy/abdominal Sx of any kind; significant oral surgery; orthopedic surgery, amputation (even just digit), enucleation, and so on.

 Learning Objectives: